How pods get addresses, how ipamd manages them, and the ENI limits that break clusters at the worst possible moment

 169.254.1.1 dev eth0 scope link

 There is no host at 169.254.1.1.
 It’s a link-local address in the IANA-reserved range.
 Nothing on your network lives there.
-The pod has a default gateway that doesn’t exist, and it’s communicating normally.
+The pod has a default gateway that doesn’t exist, and it is communicating normally.

 This is the thing that confuses almost every engineer the first time they look at EKS pod networking from the inside.
 Understanding it requires three Linux primitives: network namespaces, veth pairs, and proxy ARP.